Group

 Enrique Cervero

+My research area is primarily on quantum key distribution, with a particular focus on the finite key analysis of device independent protocols based on non-local games.
 My main interests lie in the area of quantum key distribution and other information-theoretically secure quantum cryptographic primitives.
 However, I also have previous experience in variational algorithms and fault-tolerant algorithms.

 Prior to joining Marco’s group, I received my MSc degree from the University of Copenhagen, where I worked closely with Laura Mancinska on algorithms for weak Schur sampling.
 Following Copenhagen, I was a summer fellow in Antonio Acín’s Quantum Information Theory group in ICFO, Barcelona and a quantum machine learning intern at Cambridge Quantum (now Quantinuum).